kahst/BirdNET/README.md

 sudo ldconfig
 ```

-<i>Again, you might need to add 'sudo' before 'make' if admin privileges are required.
+<i>Again, you might need to add 'sudo' before install commands if admin privileges are required.

-Please refer to the [Theano](http://deeplearning.net/software/theano/install_ubuntu.html) and [pygpu](http://deeplearning.net/software/libgpuarray/installation.html#step-by-step-install) install instructions if you encounter errors during install or execution.</i>
+Please refer to the [Theano](http://deeplearning.net/software/theano/install_ubuntu.html) and [libgpuarray](http://deeplearning.net/software/libgpuarray/installation.html#step-by-step-install) install instructions if you encounter errors during install or execution.</i>

 ## Usage
-BirdNET is an artificial neural network that can detect bird vocalizations in lengthy audio files.
-This implementation runs in CPU-mode and does not require specialized hardware.
+BirdNET is an artificial neural network that can detect bird vocalizations in field recordings.
+This implementation runs in CPU-mode and does not require specialized hardware (you can run the script in GPU mode if you have a CUDA-enabled GPU available).
 A number of optional settings can be provided when executing the analysis script.
 Here are some examples for basic usage:

 Analyze all '.wav'-files in a directory: